Wildhoney/Formv/README.md

 }
 ```

-Interestingly Formv also comes bundled with a `GenericError` class that allows you to display any non-validation messages gracefully at the top of your form &ndash; simply throw `GenericError` with a string of an array of strings, Formv will take care of the rendering, and you take care of the styling.
+Interestingly Formv also comes bundled with a `GenericError` class that allows you to display any non-validation messages gracefully at the top of your form &ndash; simply throw `GenericError` with a string or an array of strings, Formv will take care of the rendering, and you take care of the styling.

 ## Custom Validation Messages